MaxtDesign

 • Use Query Monitor to see which plugins are spending the most time.
 Top offenders may be replaceable with lighter alternatives.

 • Themes: page builders (Elementor, Divi, Beaver) add real weight.
-They're fine for sites that benefit from no-code editing, but for sites where speed matters more than edit-anywhere, a developer-built block theme or classic theme will be 30-50% faster out of the box.
+They're fine for sites that benefit from no-code editing, but for sites where speed matters more than edit-anywhere, a developer-built block theme or classic theme will be 30 to 50% faster out of the box.

 The single biggest performance regression source on well-built WordPress sites is third-party scripts the marketing team adds via GTM.
 Every tag is a download, parse, execute, and memory cost.